-The Endowment Pool produced a lower return than the Growth and General portfolio on account of its bias toward income producing companies rather than the higher growth companies which performed better.
-The primary role of this portfolio is to generate the majority of the income to meet our charitable purposes.
+The Endowment, Growth and Underwood portfolios produced lower returns than the General portfolio on account of their bias toward income producing companies rather than the higher growth companies which performed better.
+The primary role of these portfolios is to generate the majority of the income to meet our charitable purposes.